 Importance of Checking Tyre Manufacturing Date

 1. Safety: Tyres progressively deteriorate over time, especially when exposed to harsh weather conditions or improper storage.
-Utilizing old or expired tyres compromises your safety on the road, as their grip, handling, and braking capabilities may be significantly diminished.
+Utilizing old or expired tires compromises your safety on the road, as their grip, handling, and braking capabilities may be significantly diminished.

 3. Warranty Coverage: Tyre manufacturers often offer warranty coverage based on the manufacturing date.
-Being aware of the date helps you determine if your tyres are still within the warranty period, thus enabling you to take advantage of potential free repairs or replacements.
+Being aware of the date helps you determine if your tires are still within the warranty period, thus enabling you to take advantage of potential free repairs or replacements.

 How To Check Yokohama Tyre Manufacturing Date?